andrewlanin/lanin.dev/_drafts/modern-ide.md

 ## File hierarchy is irrelevant

+When we think about navigating project source code with whatever intent, we think about browsing through its directories and files.
+But what exact role does file concept play when applied to source code?
+It's a storage!
+Just a method to put program code on a hard drive, nothing more, nothing less.
+Do we really need to worry about underline persistence mechanic that much to put the file tree on such a spotlight in out development environment.
+I think not.

 ## Editing one file at a time is inefficient

-## Chunks enable all sorts of visualisations
+## Chunks enable various visualisations

-## Chunks are not bound to text-only
+## Chunks are not bound to text-only content

 ## Canvas should be persisted in code repository